 - When compared to other rivals, it’s a little pricey.

 - There isn’t a dedicated IP server add-on available.

-- Server network is mediocre.
+- The server network is mediocre.

-Torrenting is supported by ProtonVPN, although not all servers and only for paying customers.
+Torrenting is supported by ProtonVPN, although not all servers, and only for paying customers.
 It also expresses its opposition to copyright infringement.

 ProtonVPN is a logical solution for torrent consumers due to its outstanding security credentials.
 Unfortunately, only a few servers in the Netherlands, Iceland, Switzerland, Singapore, and Sweden optimize P2P traffic.
-Because of the distance to the nearest P2P-friendly server, users outside of Europe or Asia should not expect acceptable speeds.
+Because of the distance to the nearest P2P-friendly server, users outside Europe or Asia should not expect acceptable speeds.

 When you use ProtonVPN, you may stream from a variety of different streaming platforms, and it can unblock a variety of different streaming services.
 However, you may have slower loading times than usual, and you must have at least the Plus plan to gain access to the best servers for unblocking streaming sites.